gnachman/iterm2-website/source/_includes/documentation-preferences.md

 #### Prompt for test-release updates
 If enabled, iTerm2 will periodically check if a new unstable version of iTerm2 exists, and if so it will prompt you to download and upgrade.

-#### Load preferences from a custom folder or URL:
+#### Load settings from a custom folder or URL:
-If enabled, iTerm2 will load its preferences from the specified folder or URL.
+If enabled, iTerm2 will load its settings from the specified folder or URL.
 After setting this, you'll be prompted when you quit iTerm2 if you'd like to save changes to the folder.

 #### Save changes to folder when iTerm2 quits
-When you've turned on *Load preferences from a custom folder* and this is on then any changes you make to your settings will be written to the custom folder.
+When you've turned on *Load settings from a custom folder* and this is on then any changes you make to your settings will be written to the custom folder.

 #### Copy to pasteboard on selection
 If enabled, text is copied to the clipboard immediately upon selection.
 If not selected, you must select **Edit > Copy** to copy it.